JuhooM/mazesolver/README.md

   Added fall following maze solve for perfect mazes, it doesn't work for example if maze has a loop.
 Since I am working alone and couldn't figure out how to implement bfs, also I think it would take too much time.
   If I get wallfollow to work I will use remaning time to implement bfs.

+  //4.11.2023

+  Started making movement functions for robot, plan on using them for betterwall following first.
+Then figure out how to implement bfs.

+  //5.11.2023

+  Done with forward movement function.
+It will move robot forward wanted distance in meters.
+Turn left/right still unfinished.

+  //6.11.2023

+  Finished all movement functions, but for some reason turns are not accurate.
+When turning pi/2 it will only turn like 5pi/12.
+When inputin values if wanted turn 100deg it seems to be close to pi/2.